THE BEST CYCLING SUNGLASSES

 Ah, and the look.
 It works for a race liker Miles but on me, I look like a poseur.

-Depending on the frame and lens colors you prefer, the 100% Speedcraft SL price out at USD$155 to USD$195, £112 to £180.
-They are available online using this link to Competitive Cyclist, one of my top-ranked stores and Tredz in the UK, another top-ranked store that gives In The Know Cycling readers an exclusive 10% discount when you order using the store link above and enter code ITKTDZ10 at checkout.
+Depending on the frame and lens colors you prefer, the 100% Speedcraft SL price out at USD$155 to USD$195, £140 to £180.
+They are available online at stores I recommend using these links to Planet Cyclery and JensonUSA in the US and Tredz Limited in the UK, another top-ranked store that gives In The Know Cycling readers an exclusive 10% discount when you order using the store link above and enter code ITKTDZ10 at checkout.

 Oakley Flight Jacket